git-town/git-town/README.md

 ## documentation

-Once installed, you can run `git help town` on the command line for an overview of the git town commands, or `git help [git town command]` (e.g. `git help sync`) for help on an individual command.
+In addition to the online documentation here, you can run `git help town` on the command line for an overview of the git town commands, or `git help [git town command]` (e.g. `git help sync`) for help on an individual command.